-- 1. Click the icon in the Bamboo header and choose Overview. - 2.
+- 1. In the upper-right corner of the screen, select Administration Overview. - 2.
 Then select Agents (under 'Build Resources'). - 3.
 Click Enable Remote Agent Authentication, and then Confirm.

 Now you can approve access for a particular remote agent.
 To do this, click on the Agent Authentication tab (under 'Remote Agents').